 This metric defines CVA as linearly proportional to CVC, with a constant of proportionality related to synchrony.
 Thus as synchrony increases CVA becomes more similar to CVC, while CVA is dampened when components vary asynchronously.
 Note, however, that CVA is identical to the temporal coefficient of variation of summed aggregate abundance.

-To explore changes in aggregate variability of Fraser River sockeye salmon, we generated time series of φ, CVC, and CVA using 12-year moving windows of recruit abundance.
+To explore historical changes in aggregate variability of Fraser River sockeye salmon, we calculated time series of φ, CVC, and CVA using 12-year moving windows of return abundance.
 Insert blub on Bayesian sampling or TMB for intervals.
-We used estimates of recruit, rather than spawner, abundance to account for large changes in exploitation rate over the past 70 years.
-Since Fraser River CUs vary in the length of their spawner-recruit time series, we generated trends in these metrics using a subset of CUs with data extending back to the 1948 brood year; however, a supplementary analysis analyzing a shorter time series that contained 18 CUs exhibited similar trends.
-To place these changes in a broader management context, we also present temporal changes in observed productivity (log(R/S)), aggregate spawner abundance, and aggregate catch.
+We used estimates of return, rather than spawner, abundance to account for large changes in exploitation rate over the past 70 years.
+Since Fraser River CUs vary in the length of their spawner-recruit time series, we generated trends in these metrics using a subset of 11 CUs with data extending back to the 1948 brood year; however, a supplementary analysis analyzing a shorter time series that contained 18 CUs exhibited similar trends.

 Forward simulation